Skip to main content

 • Hanging Coffin trail and Echo Valley

 The traditional way of burying the elders of Sagada people is still a phenomenon until now.
 There was a last coffin that was hung here before I visited last 2023.
 It was more than a decade on my recent visit, and that coffin is not yet there.
-One should be a local, meaning born in Sagada with mothers and fathers who are locals too are only eligible to have this kind of ritual.
+One should be a local, meaning born in Sagada with mothers and fathers, who are locals too, are only eligible to have this kind of ritual.
 One should be married to a local and bear a child.
 And of course, the elder would have to be good abiding citizen who contributed much in their culture.

 To get to the hanging coffins, it’ll take about a half an hour hike from start of the Echo valley.
 Trekkers can also drop by on small caves where some of the elder’s coffin are situated.
 You can extend your trek in the Echo valley for one and a half hour.